 The Alesis SamplePad Pro contains eight drum pads.
 This includes six pads on the main face of the device, and two on each of the top corners.

-These are sensitivity to velocity, so they can detect some subtleties in your playing.
+These are velocity-sensitive, so they can detect some subtleties in your playing.

 Very importantly, it also allows for custom sampling via an SD card, which is a very big plus.